Our facilities support the delivery of pioneering translational research which is designed to improve healthcare for all.

 Immune Monitoring Facility: A state-of-the-art laboratory allowing researchers to carry out immune monitoring on samples taken from volunteers and patients.
 It provides investigators with equipment and support for cell sorting, acquisition and analysis of flow cytometric data.
 It is located at Guy’s Hospital.

-Clinical Research Facilities: Ideal for clinicians, researchers and allied health professionals looking to conduct patient and volunteer studies.
+Clinical Research Facility: Ideal for clinicians, researchers and allied health professionals looking to conduct patient and volunteer studies.
 We have a diverse mix of facilities at both Guy’s and St Thomas’ hospitals and Evelina London Children’s Hospital.

 Genomics Facility: Supports the discovery of novel approaches to the prevention, diagnosis and therapy of major diseases.
 A range of services is offered to clinical and academic investigators working with the ultimate aim of improving patient outcomes.
 The facility is on the 7th floor of Guy’s Tower Wing in the Department of Medical and Molecular Genetics at Guy’s Hospital.